Kaitlynpham-ng/spatial-query-algorithms/README.md

         self.data_points = []    # Holds data points when this is a leaf node
         self.parent = None       # Points to the parent node; None if this is the root

-        # The MBR (Minimum Bounding Rectangle) stores the boundary box
-        # that completely contains all data points or child nodes under this node
-        # (x1, y1) is the lower-left corner and (x2, y2) is the upper-right corner
-        # Initialised to infinity so any real point will shrink it inward

         self.MBR = {
             'x1': float('inf'),   # Left boundary (min X)